-The key to a successful MVP is not any specific feature or any product-oriented characteristic.
-In fact, a successful MVP will almost always not be very good.
+The key to a successful Minimum Viable Product is not any specific feature or any product-oriented characteristic.
+In fact, a successful Minimum Viable Product will almost always not be very good.
 I will explain.

 So, the key characteristics of a successful MVP will be: